Vitrification of Hill Forts

 Further work needs to be done on the classification and understanding of the features of vitrified forts and also the culture and lifestyle of the Scottish pre-historic peoples before a more clear understanding of this aspect can be achieved.

-One of the great mysteries of classical archaeology is the distribution of vitrified and their aparent concentration in Scotland.
-Although very limited instances of vitrified forts have been discovered in various locations throughout the world the sheer number of vitrified forts in Scotland indicates the pressence of a specific cultural phemonon rather than a random distribution.
+One of the great mysteries of classical archaeology is the distribution of vitrified and their apparent concentration in Scotland.
+Although very limited instances of vitrified forts have been discovered in various locations throughout the world the sheer number of vitrified forts in Scotland indicates the presence of a specific cultural phenomenon rather than a random distribution.

 Attempts to re-create vitrification

 So far only limited experimental research has been done to re-create the vitrification process, usually in order to prove a particular theory and often with dubious results.
 However these albeit limited experiments can give further evidence of the determined effort required to produce a truely vitrified fort.